okostadinov/p-system/README.md

 ***Work in progress***

-P-System is a webapp used as a database for persistently storing patients and their associated medication.
+P-System is a webapp used as a database for patient entities and data associated with them.

-The user can add, view, update and delete patients and medications.
-Additionally, he can sort the patients based on their medication, as well as their UCN.
+### Features

+***Work in progress***

+* CRUD operations for patients and medications
+* filter patients by medication
+* search for a specific patient based on national ID
+* dynamic html
+* form validations

 ### Setup

 ***Work in progress***

 * a mysql db needs to be set beforehand
 * clone the repo
 * `cd` into the project folder